distributive/Sahasrara/CONTRIBUTING.md

 * Write comments!
 This project will be maintained by many people, and it can be difficult to work out what others' code does
 * To communicate with the maintainers, please join the [Tabletop Discord server](https://warwicktabletop.co.uk/discord) and give yourself the @computer_person role to join the developer channel

-You can check out the [README](https://github.com/WarwickTabletop/tablebot#readme) for details on how to set up a local bot for testing.
+You can check out the [README](https://github.com/WarwickTabletop/tablebot#readme) for a brief overview on how to set up a local bot for testing.
 If you've never done something like this before, see the bottom of this document for a walkthrough.

 ## Ormolu